robotlolita/robotlolita.github.io/_drafts/how-promises-work.md

 and failure all the time if we can't abstract over it, and it's often the case with control flow.
-For example, in JavaScript, it's not possible to abstract over an `if` statement, or a `for` statement, because they're control flow mechanisms, and you can't modify those, pass them around, or store them in variables.
+For example, in JavaScript, it's not possible to abstract over an `if` statement, or a `for` statement, because they're second-class control flow mechanisms, and you can't modify those, pass them around, or store them in variables.
 Our promises are first-class objects, they have a concrete representation of failures and successes, which we can inspect and react to whenever we want, not just